spatie/laravel-permission/docs/prerequisites.md

 This package expects the primary key of your `User` model to be an auto-incrementing `int`.
 If it is not, you may need to modify the `create_permission_tables` migration and/or modify the default configuration.
 See [https://spatie.be/docs/laravel-permission/advanced-usage/uuid](https://spatie.be/docs/laravel-permission/advanced-usage/uuid) for more information.

+## Database foreign-key relationship support

+To enforce database integrity, this package uses foreign-key relationships with cascading deletes.
+This prevents data mismatch situations if database records are manipulated outside of this package.
+If your database engine does not support foreign-key relationships, then you will have to alter the migration files accordingly.

+IMPROVEMENTS TO FOREIGN KEY HANDLING WERE ADDED IN v6, SO UPGRADING IS RECOMMENDED.